alexgriff/sudoku_solver/README.md

 SUDOKU
 ```

+Board texts in an easily pasteable format can also be found at [https://www.thonky.com/sudoku/](https://www.thonky.com/sudoku/).

 ### Strategies
 Each "solve" can be passed the set of strategies you want to apply to the board.
 Lots of information about strategies and techniques can be found here [https://hodoku.sourceforge.net/en/techniques.php](https://hodoku.sourceforge.net/en/techniques.php).